eedocsmith0/minesweeper-rl/README.md

 Everything runs on an ordinary laptop CPU.
 A GPU only makes training faster; it is not required.

+Total time for training on my personal system (7800x3d, RX7800xt, 32GB DDR5) was ~16hrs.
+OS used was fedora43.

 ---

 ## 0. What you need